 Live Dealer Blackjack with Surrender after Splitting and Hitting

 If randomly generated blackjack is not your thing, you can enjoy more flexible surrender rules at live dealer casinos powered by Visionary iGaming (ViG) that offer Early Payout Blackjack.
-In essence, this live game is quite similar to standard variations with surrender, the main difference being players can forfeit their hands at any stage as long as the live dealer has not completed their hand.
+In essence, this live game is quite similar to standard versions with surrender.
+The key difference is that players can forfeit their hands at any stage, provided the live dealer has not completed their hand.

-Another interesting twist in Early Payout Blackjack is that the player does not necessarily forfeit precisely half of their original bet.
-How much you get back depends on the exact winning probability of the hand you are folding with respect to the dealer’s exposed card.
+Another interesting twist in Early Payout Blackjack is that the player does not necessarily forfeit exactly half of their original bet.
+How much you get back depends on the precise winning probability of your hand relative to the dealer’s exposed card.

-The early payout option will yield more than half your bet in some cases, or less than half in others.
-The bottom line is accepting the early payout is possible after players have hit, split, or even doubled.
+The early payout option will return more than half your bet in some cases and less than half in others.
+The bottom line is that players can accept the early payout after they hit, split, or even double.
 The other rules in this live variation by Visionary iGaming include:

-- The game is dealt out of six decks.
+- The game is dealt from six decks.

-- The dealer does not take hole cards but rather draws their second card after all players have completed their hands.
+- The dealer does not take hole cards; instead, they draw their second card after all players have completed their hands.

 - Doubling is allowed on any two-card total.

-- The software calculates the early payouts after each move players make.
+- The software calculates the early payouts after each move the players make.